camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 You can also add the `-n` flag to specify in which Kubernetes namespace the components should be installed.

-The command does not install Web Modeler by default.
-To enable Web Modeler, refer to the [installation instructions](#install-web-modeler) below.
+The command does not install Web Modeler or Console by default.
+To enable Web Modeler, refer to the [installation instructions](#install-web-modeler) below. to enable Console, refer to the [installation instructions](#install-console)

-Notice that your Kubernetes cluster might already host several services or applications; Camunda components add an additional set of resources within the same cluster.
-You can deploy them into a new namespace dedicated to Camunda 8 within your Kubernetes cluster.
+Installing all the components in a cluster requires all Docker images to be downloaded to the Kubernetes cluster.
+Depending on which Cloud provider you are using, the time it will take to fetch all the images will vary.

-Installing all the components in a cluster requires all Docker images to be downloaded to the cluster.
-The time to fetch Docker images may differ based on your Cloud provider.
+For air-gappend environemnt, please refer to [Installing in an air-gapped environment](./guides/air-gapped-installation.md) guide.

 Review the progress of your deployment by checking if the Kubernetes pods are up and running with the following: